 Q: I’ve had autosomal DNA testing done for my father, mother, wife and myself.
 We’re awaiting the results for my brother’s test.
 I transferred the Ancestry DNA results to GEDmatch and Family Tree DNA.
 Whom should I test next?

-A. The autosomal DNA test traces both sides of your family tree and is helpful in researching the most recent five or six generations.
-The more distant the ancestor, the less of that person’s DNA you have until he or she “drops off” your genetic family tree altogether.
+A: Remember that the autosomal DNA test traces both sides of the family tree and is helpful in tracing the most recent five or six generations of the test-taker’s ancestry.
+The more distant an ancestor, the less of that person’s autosomal DNA you have, until he or she “drops off” your genetic family tree.

-The most basic rule in autosomal DNA testing is to test any relative who doesn’t have both parents living, starting with the oldest generations.
+The most basic rule in autosomal DNA testing is to test any relative who doesn’t have both parents living.
 But since most of us don’t have the financial resources this approach might require, a testing plan also should take into consideration the reasons for pursuing genetic genealogy.
-More often than not, test-takers are in one (or both) of two situations:
+More often than not, test-takers are looking at one (or both) of two situations:

-Testing a second cousin also lets you differentiate the DNA you received from Jane (and her husband; we can’t separate the two at this point) from the DNA you received from your seven other great-grandparent couples.
-You can do this by studying the matches you share with your cousins using the Shared Matches, In Common With or similar tool offered by your testing company.
+Testing a second cousin not only lets you capture more of Jane’s DNA, it also lets you differentiate the DNA you received from Jane (and her husband; we can’t separate the two at this point) and the DNA you received from your seven other great-grandparent couples.
+You can do this by studying the other matches you share with your cousins using these tools offered by your testing company:

-In that list of shared matches, look for third cousins who might be descended from Jane’s parents or fourth cousins who might be descended from Jane’s grandparents.
+In that list of shared matches, look for third cousins who might be related to Jane’s parents (shown in light blue on the opposite page) or fourth cousins who might be related to Jane’s grandparents (shown in dark blue).